 - 1 cup shredded carrot

-- Combine first 10 ingredients in a small saucepan; stir with a whisk until blended.
-Bring to a boil; cook, stirring constantly, 1 minute.
+- Combine the first 10 ingredients (through garlic) in a small saucepan; stir with a whisk until blended.
+Bring to a boil; cook, stirring constantly, about 1 minute.
 Set aside.

-- Cook noodles in boiling water 8 minutes.
-Drain well.
-Combine noodles, peanut sauce, bok choy, snow peas, and carrot in a large bowl; toss well to coat.
+- Cook the noodles in boiling water for 8 minutes and drain well.
+Combine the noodles, peanut sauce, bok choy, snow peas, and carrot in a large bowl; toss well to coat.

 - To prepare this recipe as GLUTEN FREE, sub in GF pasta for the Udon noodles- and make sure the following ingredients that you have in your pantry are designated as GF: soy sauce and chili garlic sauce.